Pylons/pyramid/docs/glossary.rst

       A technique used when serving a cacheable static asset in order to force a client to query the new version of the asset.
 See :ref:`cache_busting` for more information.

+   view deriver
+      A view deriver is a composable component of the view pipeline which is used to create a :term:`view callable`.
+A view deriver is a callable implementing the :class:`pyramid.interfaces.IViewDeriver` interface.